mphuxd/Phonebook/README.md

 # Phonebook
-This is a project assigned in ECS40 - Software Development and Object-Oriented Programming I was responsible for writing phonebook.cpp, person.h, and person.cpp
+This is a project assigned in ECS40 - Software Development and Object-Oriented Programming.

+I was responsible for writing phonebook.cpp, person.h, and person.cpp

 # Input